untodesu/voxelius/docs/dev/modding/format-bcoll.md

 # Block Collisions

-Block collisions define the physical shape used for touch and movement response.
-These models are independent from render geometry.
+Block collisions define the physical shape for touch and movement response.
+These models are separate from render geometry.

 Block collisions live under: `namespace:collisions/block`